Arboviruses

 Prevention

-• Remove standing water outside their home twice a week
+- Remove standing water outside the home twice a week

-• Pregnant women or women planning to become pregnant due to the risk of congenital infection along with adults > 65 years of age and persons with underlying conditions (e.g., hypertension, diabetes, etc) who are at risk for severe disease should consider not traveling to areas with ongoing chikungunya or Zika outbreaks
+- Pregnant people or people planning to become pregnant due to the risk of congenital infection along with adults >65 years of age and persons with underlying conditions (e.g., hypertension, diabetes, etc.) who are at risk for severe disease should consider not traveling to areas with ongoing chikungunya or Zika outbreaks

 Prevention of Transmission for Returning Travelers